cleifwork/GCONNECT/docs/README.md

 - Optimized and refactored error handling
 - Added utility script for common paths and functions
 - The app is now portable no python and node.js intallation needed (launch anywhere)
-- Re-use running http-server instead of launching a new instance (performance boost)

 ## Screenshots